 As I was looking for inspiration on how to use eggnog, I came across eggnog overnight oats which seemed just my kind of thing.
 After all, I love the various versions I have made such as orange overnight oats and Swiss Bircher muesli.
 The coconut variation is partly out of what I had – I didn’t have any cream but I did have coconut milk.
 However I really liked it – not only does it mean you can make the eggnog dairy free, but it’s a lower fat and tasty version too.

 Eggnog in the evening, oats in the morning

 One of the fun things about this recipe is it gives you both a drink for the evening and breakfast for the morning.
 The recipe makes more eggnog than you need for the oats, so you may as well enjoy the rest in the evening.
 You will end up with more of the white part left which is better for drinking than going in with the oats anyway.
 Feel free to spike it too, if you like – whisky and/or rum are always good choices.

 These coconut eggnog overnight oats are an easy and tasty breakfast and drink combined.
 With the smooth, rich, creamy taste you would expect from eggnog (although the good homemade versions rather than stuff out of a packet), but also a lovely hint of coconut, it’s a great end to one day, and start to another.

-- (approx 1oz rum and/or whisky if you want to spike the leftover eggnog)
+- 1 oz rum optional, and/or whisky if you want to spike the leftover eggnog

 - Whisk together the egg yolk and sugar until smooth.
 Add the milk, coconut milk, nutmeg and vanilla and mix well.